quan4444/fiber_network_active_contraction/README.md

 ## Validating a Constrained Single Beam Active Contraction <a name="constrained"></a>

 The implementation and validation of a single beam, constrained on both ends, and undergoing active contraction can be found in ``tutorials/constrained_single_line_active_contraction.ipynb``.

+## Skills used from class <a name="install"></a>
+For this final project, the skills I used from class are: implementation of mechanic problems in FEniCSx, validating FEM solution against analytical solution, setting up GitHub repositories, organize files based on Test-Driven Development, meshing.